Chester-Gillon/pin_memory_profiler/README.md

 *written* 3 times during each FFT execution, with a mix of incrementing and decrementing addresses.
 May be one write with 16 byte SSE vectors and two writes with 32 byte AVX vectors: fft_execute,memory write,start_addr=0x7fffe4a8b040,end_addr=0x7fffe4b8b03f,size=0x100000,total_bytes_accessed=0x300000,cache_line_increments=0x1ff,cache_line_decrements=0x3e00,16 byte accesses=0x10000,32 byte accesses=0x10000

 i.e. the output buffer from the FFT is read/written multiple times during the FFT execution.
-All accesses are 16 or 32 bytes so a sign of SSE and AVXn of vector instructions.
+All accesses are 16 or 32 bytes so a sign of SSE and AVX of vector instructions.

 d) Freed during termination:
 fft_free,free,data_ptr=0x7fffe4a8b040,size=0x100000,caller=fft_free